 There are a few changes you can make to reduce the level of discomfort and amount of flare-ups you might have, some of which may need support from specialists in that field:

-- Check for Celiac – Up to 50% of those with microscopic colitis have celiac disease and need to eliminate gluten- ask your doctor if you’ve checked for celiac disease.
+- Check for Celiac Disease – Up to 50% of those with microscopic colitis have Celiac Disease and need to eliminate gluten by following a gluten free diet – ask your doctor if you’ve checked for Celiac Disease.
+There is both a blood test and endoscopic assessment to test for Celiac that your doctor may recommend.

 - Stopping smoking – speak to your GP, local Pharmacy, or a Smoking Cessation Advisor to find the best way of quitting for you.